elevate-agency-data/n8n-nodes-googlelookerstudio/README.md

 This node supports the following operations within Google Looker Studio:

 * **Asset**
-    - Searchs a user Looker Studio assets
+    - Searches an user Looker Studio asset
 * **Permission**
     - Adds members to a Looker Studio asset
     - Gets the permissions for a Looker Studio asset